sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

 \\SmallCap    | blank enables, "-" disables.
 Only works with fonts with a +smcp feature
 \\LineSpacing | (see also BaseLine.)
 Dimension of line spacing, as a proportion of the default line spacing.
 I.e. actual measurement is \\LineSpacing * \\LineSpaceBase * \\LineSpacingFactor * \\FontSizeUnit<sup id="a1">[1](#f1)</sup>
 \\StyleType   | "paragraph", "character", "note"
+\\ztexFontFeatures | TeX style font feature settings to append to the font name specification when a font is instantiated
+\\ztexFontGrSpace | the \XeTeXinterwordspaceshaping value to use when this marker is active.

 <b id="f1">[1]</b>: Because the default mapping of fontsize to linespacing is hardwired to \\LineSpaceBase /12, a full line is \\LineSpaceBase * fontsize units (* \\LineSpacingFactor).
 This is all calculated internally to the macros.
 LineSpacing of 1.0 is the same as the default linespacing. [↩](#a1)